PaloAltoNetworks/pan.dev/products/compute/api/22-01/access-api-self-hosted.md

 title: Access the Prisma Cloud Compute Edition (PCCE) APIs
 ---

-The Prisma Cloud API is exposed on the host that runs Console on port 8083 (HTTPS).
+The Prisma Cloud Compute API is exposed on the host that runs Console on port 8083 (HTTPS).
 The port is specified at install time in _twistlock.cfg_.

 All example commands specify a variable called `CONSOLE`, which represents the address for your Console.